justinrm/gathered-roots/README.md

 BOOKING_FORM_RATE_WINDOW=3600000
 ```

-**For Gmail SMTP:**
+**For Google Workspace SMTP:**
-1. Enable 2-factor authentication
+1. Enable 2-factor authentication on your Google Workspace admin account
-2. Generate an "App Password"
+2. Generate an "App Password" specifically for this application
+3. Use your business domain email address (e.g., contact@yourbusinessdomain.com)
-3. Use the app password (not your regular password)
+4. Use the app password (not your regular Google Workspace password)

+**Note:** Google Workspace uses the same SMTP settings as Gmail (smtp.gmail.com:587)

 ### Development